Confidentiality: How Boston College Will Weigh the Request and Respond

 When weighing a victim’s request for confidentiality or that no investigation or conduct process be pursued, the Student Affairs Title IX Coordinator will consider a range of factors, including whether:

 - The alleged perpetrator is likely to commit additional acts of sexual or other violence, such as:

 - Whether there have been other sexual violence complaints about the same alleged perpetrator;

 - Whether the alleged perpetrator has a history of arrests or records from a prior school indicating a history of violence; and

-- Whether the sexual misconduct was committed by multiple perpetrators.
+- The sexual misconduct was committed by multiple perpetrators.

 - The sexual violence was perpetrated with a weapon or with force.

 - Boston College possesses other means to obtain relevant evidence of the sexual violence (e.g., security cameras or personnel, physical evidence).